systemhalted/systemhalted.github.io/_posts/2016-03-03-clojure-and-prefix-notation.md

 ---
 layout: post
 title: Clojure and Polish Notation
-category: [Personal, Cycling]
+category: [Technology, Clojure]
-tags: [Cycling, Diamondback Hybrid Bike, Dicks Sporting Goods]
+tags: [Clojure, Prefix Notation, Polish Notation, Lisp]
 comments: true
 summary: Clojure syntax is prefix notation and it is difficult to switch to using it.
 ---